JiriVaclavik/PronunDict/README.md

 ## License
 This program is freeware.
 It can be used freely.
 Redistribution is permitted provided that it is free of charge.

+## Note
+Currently, the source code is not publicly available, but you can download the binaries (see the releases).